 A draft copy of this Order was provided to all the stakeholders listed on the FERC website and posted on Ecology's website for public comments.
-Prior to the final issuance, this Order has been provided to SNOPUD to confirm that the factual information provided here is most current at the time of the issuance of 401 certification.
+Prior to final issuance this Order was also provided to SNOPUD to confirm that the information provided here is most current at the time of the issuance of 401certification.
 All the comments received during consultations with stakeholders and during public comments period were adequately addressed prior to the issuance of this amended 401 Certification Order.